kuznetsov-radio/gyrosynchrotron-multi/README.md

-# gyrosynchrotron-multi
-Codes for computing the gyrosynchrotron emission from arbitrary charged particles
+Fast codes for computing the gyrosynchrotron emission from arbitrary charged particles (electrons, positrons, protons, etc.).
+See the files in the /doc folder for the theory behind and the calling conventions.
+See the files in the /examples folder for the calling examples.